AlperSocial/alpermail.top-superlogout/README.md

 ![Logo](https://raw.githubusercontent.com/AlperSocial/alpermail.top/main/alpermail.png)

 AlperMail is the best email provider that you can choose!
-This project was inspired by [SuperLogout](https://superlogout.com) and [ptoszek.pl](https://ptoszek.pl)
+This project is a modified version of [SuperLogout](https://superlogout.com) and was inspired by [ptoszek.pl](https://ptoszek.pl)